raghebbenhamouda/CloudCertNotes/README.md

 - Automatically patched with zero downtime and maintained
 - Advanced monitoring features

+## Solution Architecture - DB Cache

+- Applications queries ElastiCache, if not available, get from RDS and store in ElastiCache.

+## Solution Architecture – User Session Store

+- User logs into any of the application, The application writes the session data into ElastiCache.
+-If the user hits another instance of our application, The instance retrieves the data and the user is already logged in

 ## Cache Security

 - Does not support IAM authentication
 - IAM policies on ElastiCache are for API-level security
-- SSL in-flight encryption
+- SSL in-flight encryption for Redis
-- Redis AUTH ⇒ password/token on cluster creation
+- Redis AUTH ⇒  You can set a password/token on cluster creation
 - Memcached supports SASL-based authentication

 ## Redis vs Memcached